 London, 20th February – 3rd March 2017

-Against the background of the EU referendum, the partners of GIVE MUSIC A FUTURE are especially delighted to include a UK organization in this project.
-In London a new children’s show with live music from European prize winners was planned with truly European performances in theaters, schools and unconventional venues to reach children in mainstream education, special schools, children’s hospice and legal Travelers’ site.
+Backgrounded by the EU referendum, the partners of GIVE MUSIC A FUTURE were especially delighted to include a UK organization in this project.
+In London, a new children’s show with live music from European prize winners was organised with truly European performances in theaters, schools and unconventional venues to reach children in mainstream education, special schools, children’s hospice and legal Travelers’ site.

 Discover Music!
 Outreach workshop (former Young Talents on Tour)

 Luxembourg, Germany, Spain, 7th – 18th March 2017

 Three young EMCY Prize winners worked with pupils from public schools with an high percentage of migrants.
 After a 5-days workshop, which took place with an introduction and preparation session at the UGDA Music School, in Luxembourg, they gave outreach sessions and evening concerts in Luxembourg, Germany and Spain.
 The tour is planned also for 2018 and it will be in cooperation with Egerland-Stiftung, UGDA Music School, Jeunesses Musicales Spain and the Flying Gorillas .

 ”GIVE MUSIC A FUTURE was a unique experience that inspired me in many ways.
 It made me realize how music can connect people from different countries and social backgrounds and how it can spread joy and happiness among all people.”
 Beatrice Picard

 Neuwied, Germany, 13th – 18th June 2017

 In an interesting workshop on audience communication, rhetoric and interdisciplinary cooperation.
 Ten young EMCY Prize winners had the opportunity to learn how to make the most of their own marketing.
 By organising this project, EMCY not only endued the deserving artists with a professional basis but also with a few days of enjoyable spring vacation in Germany.